thisismydesign/ruby-devenv/README.md

 - Initial guest setup ~ 10-15 minutes (1 time / VM)

-  - ~3-5 minutes of that is installing ubuntu-desktop which would be bypassed with an ideal Vagrant Box (more in the [Boxes section](https://github.com/thisismydesign/ruby-devenv/blob/master/README.md#boxes)).
+  - ~3-5 minutes of that is installing ubuntu-desktop which could be bypassed with an ideal Vagrant Box (more in the [Boxes section](https://github.com/thisismydesign/ruby-devenv/blob/master/README.md#boxes)).

 - Guest boot ~ 30 seconds (every time)